disaster-robotics-proalertas/timesyncd/README.md

 ## Usage

-After adjusting the [configuration file](https://github.com/disaster-robotics-proalertas/timesyncd/blob/master/timesyncd.conf) to reflect your setup, you can run the daemon with _systemd_:
+After adjusting the [configuration file](https://github.com/disaster-robotics-proalertas/timesyncd/blob/master/timesyncd.conf) (see below) to reflect your setup, you can run the daemon with _systemd_:

 ```
 sudo systemctl start timesyncd.service